Top 11 Baby Massage Oils: Know What's Best For Your Baby

 1. The oil should be non-allergenic and free of chemicals.
 So, the selection of unprocessed natural oils can be good, provided you have checked on their safety and efficacy.

-1. The oil should have a mild fragrance.
+1. The oil should have a mild fragrance and be free of synthetic scents that may irritate your baby’s skin.

 Consider the above points to select a massage oil for your baby, and discuss in detail with your pediatrician, before purchasing one.